January 14-January 21, 2018

 * 20 slots only/Rolling acceptance

-The Eighteenth Beirut Exchange program rests on two tracks:
+The Nineteenth Beirut Exchange program rests on two tracks:

 Professional & Academic – Participants will attend a series of lectures led by prominent academics, analysts and activists from Lebanon and the wider region.
 Themes will include, among others: Recent protest movements in Lebanon; The Arab Uprisings; The Syrian conflict and its regional implications; The Islamic State; The Special Tribunal for Lebanon; The United Nations role in Lebanon and the region; Engaging political Islam; Asymmetrical conflict: The July 2006 Lebanon War; Human Rights in Lebanon and the wider Middle East; and the deployment of sectarianism.